Transfers with Third-Party Recipients

 Handling Third-Party Payments via destination.is_self_transfer

-If you are initiating a transfer on behalf of a customer and the recipient is not the customer (i.e. the funds are being paid to a third party), you must clearly indicate this in your API request.
+If you are initiating a transfer on behalf of a customer and the recipient is not the customer, you must clearly indicate this in your API request.

 To represent such a third-party payment scenario, set the following field in your POST /transfers API request: